MuiruriSK/CodeAlpha_network-intrusion-detections-system/README.md

 For Windows-specific issues:
 1. Check the troubleshooting section above
 2. Verify administrator privileges
-3. Test with `python main.py --check-system`
+3. Test with `python debug_nids.py`
 4. Review Windows Event Log for errors

 ### General Support
 - **Documentation**: Check this README and inline code comments
 - **Issues**: Report issues on the project repository
 - **Testing**: Use `python test_nids.py` to verify functionality
+- **Debugging**: Use `python debug_nids.py` for system diagnostics

 ---

 **Note**: This NIDS is optimized for Windows systems and provides enhanced Windows integration features while maintaining compatibility with other operating systems.
+The system now features automatic interface detection, unlimited packet capture, and improved threat detection thresholds for better testing and monitoring capabilities.